Savage Dog Review

 There's something that sets this film apart from others, not just an impressive cast which we'll take about in a moment, but its setting.
 Set in Indochina 1959 it feels like Jesse is trying to get a truly original period to set an action story in and it really works well.
 Set in a world of warlords, criminals and ex military Savage Dog brings a different world that most people never knew existed to the silver screen.

 Scott Adkins has a vehicle to star in and makes the most of his role as an Irish, yes I said Irish, and ex boxing Champion who has a certain set of skills.
-The role really does let him show off his action prowess and Jesse knows how to make Scott shine on the screen, his showdowns with both Cung le and Marko Zaror really are the standouts, and other fights that really pack a punch.
-Scott gets to go toe to toe with Cung le who shows off his power and Marko, who wields probably the biggest pen knife in the world, both really hit the mark on action and you expect nothing less from Jess who has made a name for himself as stunt performer and all that knowledge is put to good use.
+Jesse knows how to make Scott shine on the screen, the role really does let him show off his action prowess and his showdowns with both Cung le and Marko Zaror really are the standouts and credit has to goto Luke LaFontaine as both choreographer and stunt coordinator, and other fights that really pack a punch.
+Scott gets to go toe to toe with Cung le who shows off his power and Marko, who wields probably the biggest pen knife in the world, both really hit the mark on action.

 Juju Chan gets to play the love interest and plays the part well for what she's given, you just maybe wished the character had been fleshed out more to give this revenge flick a bit more purpose as Juju does have a screen presence that gives her a glow when shes in shot.
 Keith David gets a nice role as well and is also narrator that tells Martin Tilman's story and this could well turn into a franchise that would do well to keep his narration on the character as part of a series.